 I can’t figure out how to use my expensive metal detector.
-Steel signals the same as gold, iron signals the same as gold, bottle caps signal the same as gold, nails signal the same as gold.
-I’m exaggerating of course but not by much.
+Steel gives off the same signal as gold, iron signals the same as gold, bottle caps signal the same as gold, nails signal the same as gold.

-All I ask is for a few little grains or flakes of that bright yellow stuff in the bottom of my pan.
-Just a few.
-I could die happy then.
+All I ask for is a few little grains or flakes in the bottom of my pan – just a few.
+I would be able to finally sleep at night.

-We panned all summer near Snoqualmie Pass and around North Bend, WA. to no avail.
+We panned all summer near Snoqualmie Pass and around North Bend Washington to no avail.
 Denny Creek near the pass is supposed to bear gold but we came home empty handed.

 One thing we did find recently is garnets.